dojyorin/arduino_m0_tweak/README.md

 |GCLK5|-|-|
 |GCLK6|-|-|
 |GCLK7|-|-|

+GCLK4/5 may already be used on boards with a special clock generation system, so there is no guarantee that it will work on all boards.
 <!-- WIP:END -->

 The SAMD21 uses clock source that always outputs 48MHz, usually called "DFLL", and clock generator called "GCLK0" to generate a 48MHz core clock.